 A workers’ compensation rate assigns a price tag to businesses within the same industry, but workplace safety and workers’ compensation claims can vary widely from one company to the next.

-The insurance carrier may take other factors into consideration when calculating a quote, so it best reflects your business.
+The insurance carrier may take other factors into consideration when calculating a quote to best reflect your business.

 Factors That Influence Your Premium